planetrobbie/www.yet.org/content/posts/2014-09-18-nsxv-troubleshooting.md

 `VdrTxTerminal` - Capture packets at the transmit terminal I/O chain of a dynamic router in VMware NSX.
 Use this capture point together with the --lifID option
 `

-#### ctrl-c vs ctrl-d
+#### CTRL-D

-Never press `crtl-d` to interupt a running packet capture or you'll be left with a background process still running.
+Never press `CTRL-D` to interupt a running packet capture or you'll be left with a background process still running.
 If you've done it you can kill it like this

 	kill $(lsof |grep pktcap-uw |awk '{print $1}'| sort -u)